kyambuthia/ai-ocr-site-demo/README.md

 2.  **Environment Variables:**

-    Create a `.env` file in the root of the project and add your DeepInfra API key:
+    Create a `.env` file in the root of the project and add your DeepInfra API key or a DEEPINFRA_API_KEY environment variable:

     ```
     DEEPINFRA_API_KEY=your_deepinfra_api_key_here